blackducksoftware/hub/README.md

 # Running Hub in Docker

-Currently, there is only docker compose.
-Docker swarm and docker run will be coming soon.
-Instructions for running each can be found in:
+Currently, Swarm, Compose, and run are supported.
+Support for Kubernetes and OpenShift will be availab.
+Inle in 4.2.0.
+Instructions for running each can be found in the archive bundle.

-* docker-compose - Instructions and files for running with Docker Compose

 ## Requirements